dakusui/jcunit/FSM-README.md

  generated, etc) and 'IXIT'(how should SUT be set up before starting each test case, etc) in JCUnit will be discussed in this section. ((2) and (3) in the diagram)
 + **Reviewing reports**: JCUnit generates report in test execution phase.
-How to read those reports will be discussed in this section.
+How to read those reports will be discussed in this section. ((4) in the diagram)
 + **Inside FSM/JCUnit**: The mechanism of FSM support will be discussed in this section.
 + **Tips**: More practical techniques, e.g., how to model nested FSMs, how to implement